DinikaShenal/RTR105/Practical_Task_6/README.md

 Files
 ------

-functions.c - contains all the functions
+functions.c - contains all the functions.\
-functions.h - it is the header file for the function.c file main.c - it contains the main code
+functions.h - it is the header file for the function.c file.\
+main.c - it contains the main code.

 Advice
 ------